MicrosoftDocs/powerapps-docs/powerapps-docs/cards/tutorials/dataverse-card.md

 ms.date: 09/20/2022
 ms.topic: article
 author: iaanw
-ms.author: iaanw
+ms.author: iawilt
 manager: shellyha
 ms.reviewer:
 ms.custom:
 ms.collection:
 ---

+# Use connectors

 This needs to be updated for specifically Dataverse

-# Use connectors

 In this tutorial, you'll learn how to build a card that utilizes the Bing Connector to add search query results to a card.
 You'll also learn about: